Superfluid fraction of interacting bosonic gases

-On the other hand, supersolidity has been recently observed in spin-orbit coupled BECs, dipolar quantum gases and dilute Bose-Bose mixtures \cite{li2017stripe,tanzi2019observation,bottcher2019transient,Chomaz2019,Recati2023,Ripley2023,Sindik2023,Hirthe2024}.
-There, density modulations appear spontaneously in the so-called ``stripe-phase", and the mean-field description remains accurate.
-As such, we expect that the lower Leggett's bound will apply, and that the two bounds will narrowly bracket the actual value of $f$.
+When Leggett first derived his upper bound for the superfluid fraction, he was discussing the viability of a supersolid phase in crystalline systems~\cite{leggett1970can}.
+Using this bound he estimated that the superfluid fraction in solid helium should be very small (``probably $\leq 10^{-4}$").
+On the other hand, supersolidity has been recently observed in spin-orbit coupled BECs, BECs in cavities, dipolar quantum gases and dilute Bose-Bose mixtures \cite{leonard2017supersolid,li2017stripe,tanzi2019observation,bottcher2019transient,Chomaz2019,Recati2023,Ripley2023,Sindik2023,Hirthe2024}.
+There, density modulations appear spontaneously in the so-called ``stripe-phase", under conditions where the mean-field description remains accurate.
+As such, we expect that the lower Leggett's bound will apply, and that the two bounds will accurately bracket the actual value of $f$.

+Correctly understanding when the Leggett's bounds are applicable and when they are accurate is of great interest to the cold atom community, since these bounds provide a direct way to estimate $f$ by the sole {\it in-situ} observation of the particle density.
+On the other hand, to measure the actual $f$ one would need to read out the response of the system to an infinitesimal perturbation, which is often experimentally impractical.

-Nonetheless, there are various situations where the lower bound (which is heuristic, i.e., not rigorous) completely fails.
+{\bf Nonetheless, the picture of superfluid flow underlying the derivation of the lower Leggett's bound is essentially a classical (mean-field) one and does not take into account interference and quantum correlations, which have substantial effects in specific cases.} For example, there are various situations where the lower bound (which is heuristic, i.e., not rigorous) fails.
 First, this happens in systems possessing gapless excitations at finite momentum.
 In such cases, the Landau criterion predicts that superfluidity is strongly reduced~\cite{Baym2012}.
-At the same time the energy might remain quadratic in the phase twist and the system could have a uniform density, so that both the lower Leggett's bound $f_\down$~\eqref{eq:LBs} and the definition of $f$ in Eq.~\eqref{eq:fTwist} would predict a fully superfluid system.
+At the same time, the energy might remain quadratic in the phase twist and the system could have a uniform density, so that both the lower Leggett's bound $f^{-}$~\eqref{eq:LBs} and the definition of $f$ in Eq.~\eqref{eq:fTwist} would predict a fully superfluid system.
 This is the case for example in an ideal Bose gas (which is pathologic as it has a vanishing sound speed), but also in ideal Fermi gases in any dimensionality or in 1D Luttinger liquids, which possess a non-zero sound speed, but have gapless Umklapp processes at twice the Fermi momentum~\cite{Cazalilla_2004, astrakharchik2004motion, carusotto2004superfluidity}.